Shin7kAIju/Mastering-Probability-for-Consistent-Trading-Success/README.md

 ---

 ## **Overview**
 This repository is a comprehensive guide to mastering probability-based trading.
 It combines theoretical frameworks, practical tools, and real-world examples (using Apple stock as a case study) to help traders build a consistent edge.
-The curriculum is inspired by Jesse Livermore’s disciplined approach and modern probabilistic thinking.
+The curriculum is inspired by the use of systematic disciplined approach and modern probabilistic thinking.

 Whether you're a beginner or an experienced trader, this repository will teach you how to:
 1. Estimate and track trade probabilities accurately.